barduinor/box-workshop-python/workshops/comments/comments.md

 ## Extra Credit
 There are a few more things you can do with comments:
 * Create a method to Edit a comment
-* Create a methos that serializes a comment to JSON
+* Create a methods that serializes a comment to JSON
 * Improve the print method to print the replies to a comment idented
 * Try adding a comment that mentions a user